-- Certified copy in the original language of your secondary school transcript including courses taken and marks received
+- Certified copy in the original language of your secondary school transcript, including courses taken and grades/marks awarded

 - Certified copy in the original language of documentation showing that you have passed the university entrance examination in your home country (if required in your home country)

-- If relevant, certified copies in the original language of academic transcripts from other university/post-secondary study including courses taken and marks received, as well as any degree diplomas (e.g. bachelor’s/master’s degrees)
+- If relevant, certified copies in the original language of academic transcripts from other university/post-secondary study programmes including courses taken and grades/marks awarded, as well as certified copies of any degree certificates (e.g. Bachelor’s/Master’s degrees)

-- Certified copy of an official translations into German or English of all of the above documents (only in case the original documents are in any other language)
+- Certified copy of official translations into German or English of all the above documents (only if the original documents are in a language other than German or English)

-Document copies can be certified at German embassies and consulates, or notary publics.
+Document copies can be certified at German embassies and consulates or by notary publics.

 Step 3: Submit your application

-Applications from students with international qualifications, except of German nationals, are processed by uni-assist.
+Applications from students with international qualifications, regardless of nationality, are processed by uni-assist.

-Certain applicants are exempted from this process and may apply directly at Fulda University of Applied Sciences.
+Certain applicants are exempted from this process and may apply directly to Fulda University of Applied Sciences.
 Please see below for exceptions.

-Only complete application files, including the application fee, will be processed.
-See Step 6: Track the application process for details on what happens after your application is submitted.
+Only complete applications including the application fee, will be processed.
+See Step 6: Track the application process for details of what happens after you have submitted your application.

 Step 5: Pay the application fees

-The application fee for a first application at a uni-assist member university is 75,00 EUR.
+The fee for the first desired course of study at a uni-assist member university is EUR 75.

 Step 6: Track the application process

-- After submitting your application, uni-assist or the International Office respectively will review your file and send you a confirmation if your application is complete.
+- After submitting your application, uni-assist or the International Office (as appropriate) will review your file and send you a letter of confirmation if your application is complete.

-- If you fulfil the formal requirements for admission to your selected programme, uni-assist will then send your application to the International Office at Fulda University, where an admissions decision will be made.
+- If you fulfil the formal requirements for admission to your selected programme, uni-assist will then send your application to the International Office at Fulda University, where an admissions decision is then made.

-- Admissions decisions for programs with a limited intake will not be made before the application deadline.
-In other cases, applicants will receive a decision within three weeks of the receipt of materials from uni-assist.
+- Admissions decisions for study programmes with restricted entry (numerus clausus) will not be made before the application deadline.
+In other cases, applicants will receive a decision within three weeks of receipt of the documentation from uni-assist.

 - Acceptance offers are either unconditional (no additional requirements) or conditional.
-In the latter case, you need to hand in further documents at the latest on the day of enrolment in order to start your study.
-Your acceptance letter will contain detailed information on it.
+In the latter case, you need to present further documents on the day of enrolment at the latest in order to start your studies.
+Your letter of acceptance will contain detailed information of what is required.

-- If you do not fulfil the formal requirements for admission, you will be informed of this by uni-assist.
-You may repeat your application with additional documentation as required in the following year.
-Uni-assist will retain your application materials for one calendar year; after this point you will have to send a new complete application if you wish to reapply.
+- Uni-assist will notify you if you do not fulfil the formal requirements for admission.
+You may resubmit your application with additional documentation, as required, in the following year.
+Uni-assist will retain your application documents for one calendar year; after that date you will need to send a new application if you wish to reapply.